top of page

 Can you choose your seat?

-While choosing your own seat beforehand is still not available for most Amtrak trips (an outdated practice Amtrak needs to change), however you can usually choose your own seat, or at least ask to move if the conductor seats you somewhere you don’t like, when you bard the train.
+Choosing your own seat during booking is still not available for most Amtrak trips (an outdated practice Amtrak needs to change), however you can usually choose your own seat, or at least ask to move if the conductor seats you somewhere you don’t like, when you board the train.
 Conductors usually assign coach seating at the time of boarding on long-distance trains.
 Some state-supported services and Northeast Corridor services allow you to choose your own seat once you board.
 Also there are no middle seats on any of the trains!

 Amtrak also offers a variety of food options onboard: